openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   List of the items that a student's response should cover in an open response assessment.

-  See :ref:`PA Rubric` for more information.
+  For more information, see :ref:`PA Rubric`.

 .. _H: